marouni/pcap2seq/README.md

 pcap2seq
 ========

-Convert pcap files to Hadoop sequence files.
+Converts pcap files to Hadoop sequence files.
 Pcap is a binary file format that stores network traffic capture (using tcpdump or wireshark).
 The pcap format consists of all the captured packets (up to a certain length) and packet headers.

-Processing pcap files directly with Hadoop is inefficent since pcap files are not splitable, so a single hadoop worker Converting pcap to sequence file format creates a splitable file that can be processed using multiple hadoop workers.
+Processing pcap files directly with Hadoop is inefficent since pcap files are not splittable, so a single hadoop worker will work on a single file even if the fill spans multiple splits.

+Converting pcap to sequence file format creates a splitable file that can be processed using multiple hadoop workers.